Supernorwood/USPresidentsProject/README.md

 - Bootstrap

 ### The Struggles were Real
 Though most of the functionality code was framed out and written before we left Friday evening, we didn't get it working until Saturday night.
 We had to fix spacing/tab errors in the .txt file, place everything into a doPost method, change the setAttributes to call each variable (name, term, fact, etc) individually versus use a getAllPresidents.
 Additionally, one of our teammates was unable to post updates to gitHub for much of the weekend.
 But in the end, we GOT (GITTED?)
-MONEY. ;)
+MONEY. ;) :sunglasses: